learn-co-curriculum/dsc-tuning-pipelines-intro/README.md

 By now, you know that a data science process is a flow of activities, from inspecting the data to cleaning it, transforming it, running a model and discussing the result.
 Wouldn't it be nice if there was a streamlined process to create a nice machine learning workflows?
 Enter Machine Learning Pipelines in scikit-learn!

 In this section, you'll learn how you can use a pipeline to integrate several steps of the machine learning workflow.
-Additionally, you'll compare several classification techniques with each other, and integrate gridsearch in your pipeline so you can tune several hyperparameters in each of the machine learning models.
+Additionally, you'll compare several classification techniques with each other, and integrate grid search in your pipeline so you can tune several hyperparameters in each of the machine learning models.

 ## Summary